 A Building Preservation Trust like The Spitalfields Trust is a charity established to preserve buildings of architectural or historical importance whose survival is threatened and for which an economically viable solution is beyond the reach of both the original owner and the normal operation of the property market.
 The Spitalfields Trust is constituted as a company limited by guarantee and has charitable status, so of course it cannot make profits.
 It undertakes a rolling programme of projects by acquiring, repairing and selling properties, applying the proceeds of one project to the working capital required for the next – a revolving fund, in short.

-The Trust’s militant methods in the early days resembled those of the Occupy Movement in more recent times, but were perhaps somewhat subtler.
+The Trust employed militant but sophisticated methods in the early days.
 Squatting illegally in two Elder Street houses where demolition had already started, the Trustees attracted front-page publicity by scaring off the wrecking crew and throwing a dinner party in the street outside, complete with candelabra and caviar, before taking up station in the office foyer of the developers who owned the buildings.
 Accompanied by reporters and by the Poet Laureate, no less a figure than Sir John Betjeman, they remained there until the chairman came down to negotiate a peace treaty.
 Some years later, when the former chapel of one of London’s largest and best respected Victorian girls’ schools was under threat in Spital Square, the Trustees locked themselves inside with a group of celebrity friends including Jocasta Innes, who later bought a house in the area and became a best-selling author.

 It was midwinter and bitterly cold.
 The building had already lost much of its roof, and the demolition gang was waiting outside while snow fell thickly on the shivering squatters’ sleeping bags.
 Again, publicity won the day.
 The restored building now flourishes as an up-market restaurant.

-The Spitalfields Trust has survived and carried on its work now for nearly 40 years, helped and led by its low tech and low-cost methods including:
+The Spitalfields Trust has survived and carried on its work now for over 40 years, helped and led by its brave and innovative trustees.